TobiPrae/customer_segmentation/README.md

 In the supervised part, I use a similar data set to predict whether a person can be acquired as a customer.
 I test different algorithms (RandomForest, AdaBoost and XGBoost).
 Based on the best algorithm, I do hyperparameter tuning to optimize the model.
 The score used is ROC AUC, which is particularly well suited for binary classification problems.

-To see in detail what I did, please check the Jupyter Notebook* or my Medium post on this topic: https://tobias-praetori91.medium.com/customer-segmentation-using-machine-learning-1593f107e6d6
+To see in detail what I did, please check the Jupyter Notebook or my Medium post on this topic: https://tobias-praetori91.medium.com/customer-segmentation-using-machine-learning-1593f107e6d6

-*Please note that I used Google Colab since I had some problems with the Workspace provided by udacity.
-Therefore, there are some lines of code that are not needed if you want to try the code locally.

 ## III Libaries: